Ardfinnan Castle: Cromwellian siege

+Defending the castle for James II against the Parliamentarians with a small force of soldiers from 1649 was Captain David Fitzgibbon, "White Knight", Governor of Ardfinnan Castle.
+He married for the second time to Joanna Butler, widow of Richard Butler of Ardfinnan Castle, "grandson of an Earl of Ormond".

 On Saturday 2 February 1650 major general Henry Ireton, who was accompanying Oliver Cromwell in his conquest of Ireland, had neither the boats nor the suitable weather conditions to make a crossing of the river Suir with his army and subsequently headed for the bridge at Ardfinnan to gain another crucial pass over the river Suir, second to the pass at Carrick-on-Suir.
 With a view to taking hold of the strategically placed castle which guarded this crossing from high above, he waited until around four o’clock the next morning to attempt a siege.

-Defending the castle from the Parliamentarians with a small force of soldiers was David Fitzgibbon (the White Knight), Governor of Ardfinnan Castle.
-The Manor of Ardfinnan was by this time in the possession of the Bishop of Lismore and the Earls of Ormond.
 With cannons placed on a hill opposite the castle, Ireton bombarded its once impenetrable walls until there was a large breakthrough after about 8 shots and then proceeded to kill about thirteen of the out-guard and lost only two of his men with about ten wounded.
-After this the castle was promptly surrendered to the New Model Army who would use it as a garrison throughout their time in Ireland.
-Fitzgibbon was spared his life for his swift surrender of the castle, but subsequently lost his lands at Ardfinnan and was transplanted to Connacht in 1653.
+However, another recount states that Fitzgibbon held out against a long overnight seize and lost none of his men until the walls were penetrated in the early hours of the following morning and subsequently followed by a surrender.
+Surrendered to the New Model Army, it would be used as a garrison throughout their time in Ireland.
 Guns, ammunition and other supplies arriving at Youghal would be brought over the river Blackwater at the pass at Cappoquin and then finally over the river Suir at Ardfinnan to reach the rest of the army in Tipperary.
 With the end of the Cromwellian campaign of Ireland, the departing Parliamentarian troops slighted Ardfinnan castle which left it partially in ruins.
+The castle's watermill on the bridge survived and was recorded in the Civil Survey 1654–6.